Subscribe: Posts | Email | Facebook | Twitter

 I’ll leave you with one last thought: Benchmarks are averages.
 Are you really striving for your email program to just be average?
 I find that oftentimes when you’re looking at benchmark, average suddenly becomes good enough for the director-types.
 You should always be striving to be better than that and if you’re putting together a solid email plan, you will achieve more than an arbitrary open or click rate will tell you.

-Compulsory disclaimer: The views expressed in Karlyn's posts are hers and hers alone, and do not represent those of anyone she earns a paycheck from.
+Compulsory disclaimer: The views expressed in Head of Marketing 's posts are hers and hers alone, and do not represent those of any company she's affiliated with.
 Yes, it's true - the girl has a mind of her own.

 Thanks for this post and for correcting me on the CTR.
 I will get it right next time, promise. :)